 Faceship: The Death Egg, which has Robotnik's face on it.

 Floating Continent: The setting of the game, although it got knocked out of the sky by the Death Egg's crash landing prior to Sonic's arrival.
-It gets raised at the end of Sonic's story path and remains afloat throughout Knuckles's until Mecha Sonic steals the Master Emerald.
+It gets raised at the end of Sonic's story path and remains afloat throughout Knuckles's until Mecha Sonic steals the Master Emerald, which causes the island to fall back to the sea if the player fails to get the best ending.

 Foreshadowing: When fighting against Knuckles, there is a background mural depicting Robotnik stealing the Master Emerald, and Super/Hyper Sonic attempting to stop him.
 Guess what you have to do in the true final level?